Words by Sofya Akimova

 The 1920s gave rise to the conviction that another war was impossible, to dreams of a new world and an equal society, and to the desire to redirect energies from war and destruction to building and creation.
 As we know, these dreams collided head-on with the horrors of the Second World War and totalitarianism.
 With this irony in mind, Lee Bul looks at the utopia of modernism from the heights of the 21st century; it is the theme that ties the exhibition together.

-In the words of the designer of the exhibition’s Russian section, Olesya Turkina, in today’s “futureless” world, one must look backwards in order to ponder utopia.
+In the words of the designer of the exhibition’s Russian section, Olesya Turkina, in today’s “futureless” world, one must look backwards to ponder utopia.
 By calling upon art from the previous century, Lee Bul generates her own worlds, which become a reality in these immersive installations.

 Yet another aspect of modernism examined by the artist is the idea of a transparent society.
 Some of the pieces at Utopia Saved make reference to the work of German architect Bruno Taut.
 Taut’s most important building, the Glass Pavilion, rejects construction from brick, designating glass as the new symbol of transparency and a new vision for the functioning of society.
 Lee Bul also uses glass to make her architectural installations, but they are neither transparent nor futuristic.
 In the modern world, people need secret places that are not accessible without some effort.